onewayautomation/ogamma-sdk/README.md

 Final decision will depend on how the project is perceived by OPC UA community.

-For open source projects, as well as for personal usage and educational purposes binary redistributables will be free.
+For open source projects, for non-commercial organizations, as well as for personal usage and educational purposes binary redistributables will be free.

 ## How to use
 For instructions how to use it please visit home page for the sample [OPC UA Test Client project:](https://github.com/RavilN/OpcUaTestClient)